SamyanSharma/Cyberbullying-Detection/CONTRIBUTING.md

 ## License

-By contributing to Cyberbullying Detection, you agree that your contributions will be licensed under the [Your Project's License](LICENSE).
+By contributing to Cyberbullying Detection, you agree that your contributions will be licensed under the [LICENSE](LICENSE).

 ## Code of Conduct